yangeagle/config/README.md

 # kitty

-The `kitty` is a configuration parser that can parse configuration files and more.
+The `kitty` is a configuration file parse module.

-Compared to the json format, `kitty` is simple and easy to use.
+In `kitty` a new configuration format defined is simple and easy to use, compared to the json format.

 ## configuration syntax